Dabendorf/INF237-AlgoritmeEngineering/README.md

 ### Segment trees

 #### Points of Snow
 We live in a one dimensional country and receive both weather reports telling about falling snow and queries how much snow there is at one place.
 Snow falls in the range [a,b) (badly described)
 Write a programme which stores these values and calculates the amount of snow at different places

 Solution:
 - Implementation of a segment tree with a range update and a point query
 - The query is the sum of the path of a node up to the trees root
 - The update goes to the leafs and works iteratively up to the parents depending if it is within the range or not

+#### Movie Collection
+There is a stack of movies with numbers 1 to n
+Each time we are interested in a movie, the programme outputs at which position from the top the movie is situated It then updates the positions of all movies

+Solution:
+- Implementation of a segment tree with a point update and a range query
+- The original leaf length is the number of movies + number of coming requests
+- Each leaf is either 0 or 1 depending if there is a movie there or not
+- There is a dictionary (list) telling at which leaf position every movie is situated
+- If a movie is requested, it sends a range query how many movies there are between its position and the top
+- It then updates at two positions, removing the movie at its old position, putting it into the new one